Junyi00/tp/docs/UserGuide.md

 ### Following your order to completion

-By following this tutorial, you'll learn how to update your order's status in LoyaltyLift, which will help you to better understand and manage the process of orders in your own business.
+By following this tutorial, you will learn how to update your order’s status in LoyaltyLift, which will help you better understand and manage the process of orders in your business.

 #### The order's status
 {: .no_toc}